emanguy/Curse-of-Strahd/Locations/Barovia/Barovia Town/Haunted House.md

   * There is a trapdoor in the corner of the room which is supernaturally hidden by the house until the players reach **area 32**, the Underside

 ## Area 4 - Kitchen and pantry
 * **A** - Kitchen - tidy, has dishes and standard kitchen stuff like pots and pans and stuff.
-For a full list see
+For a full list see page **213**.
+  * There is a dumbwaiter at the bottom of this room which can be squeezed into by a small character with a
+* **B** - Pantry - There is food in here that looks safe to eat but bland.